hanifahmadov/chatter/README.md

     -   [x] **Mark Messages as Read**

         -   **POST** `/api/messages/:recipientId/mark-read`
         -   **Description:** All new messages are marked as `unread`, and these unread `popup-counts` stay active until the user reads these messages.
-Marking these new messages as `isRead`:`false` after the user sees these messages.
+Marking these new messages as `isRead`:`false` after the user sees these messages...